computerguybinary/taskman/README.md

 # taskman
-This  is a task manager  where there will be commands to make , check and stop tasks
+This  is a task manager  where there will be commands to make , check and stop tasks.

+You